Xolof/fishlog/README.md

 # Fishlog
 A frontend for the FishLog app.
 Built with Javascript, Express JS, Sass and Ion Rangeslider.

+## Install dependencies
+`npm install`

 ## Build CSS
 `npm run css`